-Hiring a Title Agent
+Hiring a Title Examiner

-The documents used to perform a title search are public, meaning that it is feasible to conduct one yourself.
-However, without the proper training, it is likely that you will miss some important documents that could present a major liability in the future.
-Hiring a title agent to assist you can be instrumental in ensuring that the search is completed as thoroughly as possible, helping you to protect your investment and retain control of your home should a discrepancy in ownership or other issue present itself.
+The documents used to perform a title search are public, meaning that it is feasible to conduct one yourself but you really wouldn’t want to do so any more than you would want to do surgery on yourself.Without the proper training, it is likely that you will miss some important documents that could present a major liability in the future.
+When you present your ratified contract to a title company, they will assist you and be instrumental in ensuring that the search is completed.

 Checking Tax Assessor’s Records